bingeli1212/nitrile-preview/doc/DOC-contex-fonts.md

+# Unicode blocks

+A Unicode block, or, simply, a block, is any of the subsets of the Unicode code space that are listed in the file Blocks.txt[3] of the Unicode Character Database.
+The Unicode code space is the set of all code points, that is, the set of all integers from 0 to the integer whose hexadecimal representation is 10FFF.

+The main properties of blocks are described in the Unicode Standard[1] (Section 3.4, paragraph D10b).
+Every block is an interval of code points, and distinct blocks are disjoint from each other.
+In particular, the blocks form a partition of a subset of the Unicode code space.

+A block starts at a code point that is a multiple of 16.
+The number of code points in each block is also a multiple of 16.
+Thus, the hexadecimal representation of the first code point in a block is of the form pqrs0, and that of the last code point in it is of the form tuvwF, where p, q, r, s, t, u, v, and w, are hexadecimal digits.

+The Unicode Standard gives every block a unique name that describes the common semantic nature of its code points.
+These names are case insensitive, and the hyphens, spaces, and underscores, in them are insignificant.
+For example, one can refer to the block whose Unicode name is Myanmar Extended-A as myanmarextendeda, MyanmarExtendedA, or myanmar_extended_a.
+ConTeXt chooses the first of these alternative styles for the names of blocks, as described below.

+The number of code points in a block varies.
+Some, such as the block named Syriac Supplement, have just 16 code points, and some others, such as the block named CJK Unified Ideographs Extension B with 42720 elements, have thousands of code points.

+Every assigned code point belongs to some block, but there are blocks which contain unassigned code points too; for example, the block named Telugu contains the unassigned code point 0C50.
+On the other hand, there are some code points, necessarily unassigned, which do not belong to any block; the code point 0870 is one such.
+Thus, the set of all assigned code points is a proper subset of the union of all the blocks, and the union of all the blocks is a proper subset of the Unicode code space.

+# ConTeXt names of Unicode blocks

+ConTeXt has its own names for all the Unicode blocks.
+Most of them are obtained by converting the Unicode name of the block to the lower case, and removing the hyphens and spaces in the name.
+The article entitled List of Unicode blocks contains a table of Unicode blocks, their ConTeXt names, and links to more information about them.

+Further ranges can be seen in context/tex/texmf-context/tex/context/base/mkiv/char-ini.lua

 # Fallback Fonts

+A typical use of Unicode blocks is in the definition of fallback fonts to provide glyphs for certain characters.
+Sometimes, when writing a document in ConTeXt, one needs to typeset special symbols that are not available in the base font of the document.
+In such a situation, one can specify a fallback font to provide these missing symbols.

 To set a fallback font for \definefontfamily you have to put all
 \definefallbackfamily settings before the main font.
 It is also necessary to